Banner for Mark Lipovetsky vertical bar kružok

 Details

-Mark Lipovetsky, the chair of Slavic Languages and Literatures Department at Columbia, will present his work-in-progress––a two-part chapter Films (Not) About the War that deals with the contemporary cinematic production in Russia.
+Mark Lipovetsky will present his work-in-progress: a two-part chapter Films (Not) About the War that deals with the contemporary cinematic production in Russia.

 The second section discusses the hybridization of noir and Gothic conventions in Russian cinema and television series.
 As Lipovetsky suggests, the neo-noir genre has played a crucial role in sculpting and solidifying cultural imaginations and historical mythologies that would be confronted by the catastrophic events following February 24, 2022.
 His main question, then, is about the political efficacy of this cinematic production: Did these miniseries prepare their viewers to accept the war against Ukraine and approve a new wave of political repressions within Russia or, on the contrary, did they lay the groundwork for resistance or other affective responses to the events that took place later?